 It is worth baring in mind that competition for places is high and preference is often given to Danish natives over foreigners.

 Learning the Danish language through classeges or a language app and researching jobs online beforehand is likely to put you in good stead.

-As a member of the EU, UK citizens do no currently require a visa to live and work in Denmark.
+As the UK is no longer a member of the European Union, British Nationals require a visa to live and work in Denmark.

-If staying for longer than three months they will have to apply for a residence permit and provide proof of working or an offer of employment via an online portal.
+If your stay is going to be longer than three months, you will have to apply for a residence permit and provide proof of working or an offer of employment via an online portal.

 The Danish property market is heavily regulated and buying a property as a non-national can prove difficult, although not impossible.